da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 ### Prerequisites

 To build DNS Core successfully you'll need at least a developer engine with

 * JAVA 1.6
 * MAVEN
 * GIT
 * Grails 2.2.4 in order to compile DA-WEB
+* Imagemagick 6.7.8 (with jasper, to use jpg2000,  with tiff)

+No other converters are needed for compile and run the acceptance tests.

 Please ensure, your @machine's are all running in UTF-8 mode: